Full Size Bed Dimensions & How They Stack Up to Other Mattress Sizes

 Full size beds and double mattresses are the same.
 They both measure 54 x 75 inches.

-While a full mattress offers plenty of room to solo sleepers and a cozy situation for couples, a queen mattress provides even more space with 6 additional inches in width.
+While a full mattress offers plenty of room for solo sleepers and a cozy situation for couples, a queen mattress provides even more space with 6 additional inches in width.
 A queen size mattress measures 60 x 80 inches.
+This size is perfect for a small primary bedroom or a guest bedroom.
+It's one of the most popular mattress sizes amongst young adults.

-A full mattress is an excellent choice for small spaces, but a queen will likely be too large and overwhelm a room.
+A full mattress is an excellent choice for smaller rooms, but a queen will likely be too large and overwhelm a smaller room.
 Also, full size beds are great for children, but queen mattresses will simply be too big for them.

 Full size mattress FAQs